utkarshdalal/PluviaGoldberg/README.md

 ## Features

 Pluvia is still in active early development, so some features may be lacking or not working correctly.</br>
-Some features this app provives currently are:
+Pluvia currently provides these features:

 - View and download games through the app.
 - *Play (DRM free) games using [Winlator](https://github.com/brunodev85/winlator) built into the app.
 (Note: customizing the container is in the works)